gaelrenoux/gaston/README.md

     - This schedule has been assignment-optimized (see below).
 - If not using backtracking (backtrack-initial-schedule option is set to false), we start with an empty schedule.
 This is recommended if you expect some persons to be unassigned on some slots.
     - This starts using `Schedule.startingUnassignedOrForced`.

-TODO: Document why backtracking is actually useful.
-Seems like always starting from an empty schedule would be easier.
-Maybe it's faster?

 Then, the Engine calls an improver on this initial schedule.
 The improver will generate the lazy-list of improving schedules.
 There are two improvers implemented, GreedySlotImprover and TabuSearchSlotImprover.
 Only the first one is currently being used.